-It’s not hard to get behind on your taxes.
-Perhaps there was a death in the family or you suffered a serious illness.
+People may get behind on their taxes unintentionally.
+Perhaps there was a death in the family, or you suffered a serious illness.
 Whatever the reason, once you haven’t filed for several years, it can be tempting to continue letting it go.
 However, not filing taxes for 10 years or more exposes you to steep penalties and a potential prison term.

 If you have old, unfiled tax returns, it may be tempting to believe that the IRS or state tax agency has forgotten about you.
 However, you may still be on the hook 10 or 20 years later.
-If you don't file and owe taxes, the IRS has no time limit on collecting taxes, penalties and interest for each year you did not file.
+If you don't file and pay taxes, the IRS has no time limit on collecting taxes, penalties, and interest for each year you did not file.

 Just because you didn’t file your return doesn’t mean the IRS won’t file one for you.
 The IRS may file a Substitution for Return or SFR on your behalf.
 Don’t think of this as a complementary tax filing service.
 The IRS won’t give you any of the exemptions or deductions that rightfully belong to you.

-If you tax assessment is too high, you may be able to negotiate a better deal.
-Penalties may represent 15 to 20 percent of what you owe to the IRS.
+If your tax assessment is too high, you may be able to negotiate a better deal.
+Penalties may represent 15 to 20% of what you owe to the IRS.
 Getting these removed can make a real difference.
 File Form 843 to request an abatement of taxes, interest, penalties, fees, and additions to tax.